 Amy Glickman is an attorney who commits her time to nonprofit strategic planning, governance, and criminal law reform advocacy.
 She serves on the board of trustees of Central Synagogue, the leadership team of the Religious Action Center-NY, the advisory board of Our Generation Speaks (a Brandeis-based nonprofit that connects Israeli and Palestinian entrepreneurs), and the board of The New Press (a nonprofit progressive book publisher).
 She was a deputy general counsel at Time Inc., where she advised senior media and entertainment executives on structuring deals in an era of transformative change and leading journalists and editors on investigative news stories.
 Earlier, she practiced law at US firms in London and New York City.

-She graduated magna cum laude from Harvard College, received a law degree from Yale, and is a member of the Yale Development Council and the Yale Law School Association Executive Committee.
-Amy and her husband, Andy Kuritzkes, joined Central in 2001 and Amy currently co-chairs the Central in Action bail reform campaign.
-Their two daughters attended Hebrew school and became b’not mitzvah at Central.
+She graduated magna cum laude from Harvard College, received a law degree from Yale, and served as a member of the Yale Law School Association Executive Committee and the Yale Development Council.
+Amy and her husband Andy Kuritzkes have been Central members for 20 years, and their two daughters became b’not mitzvah at Central.